A Shape Optimization Pipeline for Marine Propellers by means of Reduced Order Modeling Techniques: Full Order Model

-At the full order level, the Reynolds--averaged Navier--Stokes (RANS) approach is used for the numerical simulation of the turbulent flow~\cite{reynolds1895iv}.
-The approach here used to mathematically model the turbulence behavior of the flow is the $\kappa-\omega$ \emph{Shear Stress Transport} (SST) model~\cite{menter1994two}.
-It belongs to the class of \emph{eddy viscosity models}, whose main assumption is the Boussinesq hypothesis, i.e. that the turbulent stresses are related to the mean velocity gradients.
 Moreover, the $\kappa-\omega$ SST model is coupled with a $\gamma-Re_{\theta_t}$ transition model, which simulates the laminar-turbulent transition in our simulation setting and was proposed in~\cite{langtry2009correlation}.
 The initial and boundary conditions for the additional variables $\kappa$ and $\omega$, $\gamma$ and $Re_{\theta_t}$ are set in the \fom{} following standard formulas and rules.
 In particular, the turbulent kinetic energy $\kappa$ and the turbulence specific dissipation rate $\omega$ are initialized to:

 in all the domain, where the $I$ is the turbulence intensity, that is $\sim 9 \%$ in our case, $C_{\mu}=0.09$ and $L=D$ is the reference length scale.
 The intermittency variable $\gamma$ and the transition momentum thickness Reynolds number $Re_{\theta_t}$ are initialized to: